DataDog/documentation/content/en/opentelemetry/guide/host_metadata.md

 ### How to collect these conventions with the OpenTelemetry Collector?

 To collect these conventions with the OpenTelemetry Collector, you need to set up the [recommended setup for host metrics][3].
-The host metrics receiver will collect all the relevant metrics, while the resource detection processor will collect all relevant resource attributes.
+The host metrics receiver collects all the relevant metrics, while the resource detection processor collects all relevant resource attributes.

-Note that you will need to use these processors and receivers in the host that you want to monitor.
-A gateway host will not be able to collect this information from remote hosts.
+**Note:** You need to add these processors and receivers in the Collector running on the host that you want to monitor.
+A gateway host is not able to collect this information from remote hosts.

 ## Further reading